James-8212913/Flask_App/pages/math.md

-title: AI
+title: Basic Math
 author: James
-date: 21/02/24
+date: 22/10/06
-description: This is a quick note on AI
+description: This is a quick page on some foundational maths

-# This is a page on AI
+# Maths Really Matters

 Let's see if this will register.. will this update automatically?